 The origins of oden are pretty surprising.
 The predecessor of oden is miso dengaku, squares of skewered tofu or konyaku jelly with miso sauce.
 Eventually, during the Edo period, someone noticed that konyaku was excellent in soup and decided to throw it together with other foods easy to sell in small stalls lined up next to yakisoba and yakitori.

 Oden is popular because it’s so easy to display, and because of its variety of ingredients and additional seasoning such as miso or yuzu paste to customize the soup according to one’s taste.
 If you keep ignoring oden because you don’t know how to order, you miss out on a delightfully warming comfort food.

-To order oden you need merely line up at the register and say that you are ordering oden, and then the clerk will attend to your order.
+To order oden, you need merely line up at the register and say that you are ordering oden, and then the clerk will attend to your order.
 Choose the size of the bowl, sho for small, chu for medium or dai for large.
-You pick out the ingredients and how much of each you want in the bowl and then finish up by saying how much soup you want to include.
+You pick out the ingredients and how much each you want in the bowl and then finish up by saying how much soup you want to include.

 What Ingredients Are In Oden?